What Are State-Space Models?

 For example, for all t, the following system of equations

 represents a time-invariant state-space model.

 The coefficient matrices might change from period to period.

-The number of states, state disturbances, observations, and observation innovations might change from period to period.
+The number of states, state disturbances, observations, and observation innovations might change from period to period, a dimension-varying model.
 For example, this might happen if there is a regime shift or one of the states or observations cannot be measured during the sampling time frame.
 Also, you can model seasonality using time-varying models.

 To illustrate a regime shift, suppose, for t = 1,..,10

 There are three sets of state transition matrices, whereas there are only two sets of the other coefficient matrices.